COMAT Administration Guide

 XIII.
 Scoring and Reporting

 - The NBOME provides summary reports for single COMAT administrations and cumulative reports for individual subjects within a COMAT testing cycle.
-Reports for single administrations may include summary statistics, a performance profile, cumulative frequency distributions, a score roster, and an item key phrase report.
+Reports for single administrations may include summary statistics, a performance profile, cumulative frequency distributions, and a score roster.

 Reported scores for most COMAT exams are nationally normed standard scores, which reflect equating between different forms.
 Standard scores for COMAT Clinical subjects are set to have a mean of 100 and a standard deviation of 10, based on a representative norming sample.
 For COMAT FBS Comprehensive exams, scores have a mean of 200 and an approximate standard deviation of 10, based on a national sample of examinees in their second year in osteopathic medical school.
 Currently, normed standard scores are not available for COMAT FBS Targeted exams, but percent correct score reports are used.